jbadomics/install_help/OSX_for_bioinformatics.md

     touch ~/.bash_profile
     open -a /Applications/TextEdit.app/ ~/.bash_profile

+The `.bash_profile` contains user-specific configuration for your `bash` shell sessions.
+You can make it as simple or complex as you wish; however, if you want to be able to invoke any program from anywhere on your computer, you must explicitly append your `$PATH` variable in your `.bash_profile`.
+It can also be useful to alias certain long or frequently executed commands to simpler ones.
+My `.bash_profile` is provided in this repo for some examples.

-Follow this [reference](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/).
-In TextEdit, add these lines to your `.bash_profile`:
+This [reference](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) describes how to install GNU core utilities and how to set your `.bash_profile` to call GNU commands before the default BSD flavors of the same commands that ship with OS X. In TextEdit, add these lines to your `.bash_profile`:

+    export PATH=/usr/local/sbin:$PATH
     export PATH="$(brew --prefix coreutils)/libexec/gnubin:$PATH"
     alias edit='open -a /Applications/TextEdit.app/'
     alias rc='source ~/.bash_profile'
-    export PATH="/usr/local/sbin:$PATH"
+    alias man='_() { echo $1; man -M $(brew --prefix)/opt/coreutils/libexec/gnuman $1 1>/dev/null 2>&1;  if [ "$?" -eq 0 ]; then man -M $(brew --prefix)/opt/coreutils/libexec/gnuman $1; else man $1; fi }; _'

+The `edit` and `rc` aliases are optional but helpful, and you can call them whatever you want.
+The `man` alias should be left alone, as it makes sure to call the appropriate `man` page for GNU commands.
 Make sure the file ends with a blank line and save the file.
 In terminal, type

     source ~/.bash_profile